-Students, parents and guardians who wish to formally file a complaint with The Graham School, its staff, administration or The Board of Education are advised to contact the Administrative Office of The Graham School to obtain procedural guidelines that will assist in the preparation and filing of a formal complaint.
-Any party interested in filing a formal appeal of a staff, administrative or board decision can also contact the administrative office to obtain procedural guidelines that will assist in the preparation and filing of a formal appeal.
+Students, parents and guardians who wish to formally file a complaint with The Graham School, its staff, administration, or The Board of Education are advised to contact the Administrative Office of The Graham School to obtain procedural guidelines that will assist in the preparation and filing of a formal complaint.
+Any party interested in filing a formal appeal of a staff, administrative, or board decision can also contact the administrative office to obtain procedural guidelines that will assist in the preparation administrative office to obtain procedural guidelines that will assist in the preparation and filing of a formal appeal.